The Diagnostics, Medical Imaging and Laboratory teams brings years of experience, compassion, and knowledge to provide outstanding patient care.

 Our trained radiologists have clinical skill in general radiology, and some have advanced specialty training through fellowship programs.
 Our team collaborates with other subspecialties and physicians to ensure that we are providing the most comprehensive and highest-standard of care.

-The registered technologists are certified by the American Registry of Radiologic Technologist, and work under the supervision of the radiologists.
+The registered technologists are highly skilled in the area of their specialty.
 Technologists are licensed medical professionals who perform diagnostic imaging examinations.
-They are educated in anatomy, patient-positioning techniques, and equipment protocols.
+They are educated in anatomy, patient positioning techniques, and equipment protocols.
 Registered technologists work under the supervision of the radiologist and are responsible for accurately positioning patients ensuring that a quality diagnostic image is provided.

 Our Diagnostic and Medical Imaging Team